Hassanadel03/Book-Store-backend/README.md

 # Book-Store-backend
 download the file then write
- npm i express mongoose bcrypt nodemon in the Terminal
+ npm i express mongoose bcrypt nodemon cors in the Terminal